wwPDB/protein-modification-extension/Protein_modifications.md

 ## Introduction

-As of May 2024, the PDB archive stores >80,000 macromolecular structures that contain at least one protein modification.
+As of May 2024, the PDB archive stores >80,000 macromolecular structures that contain at least one protein chemical modification (PCM).
 These modifications are highly diverse, ranging from small compounds (e.g. methylation) to very large polymeric compounds (e.g. glycosylation).
 This makes it challenging to represent them in format that is consistent and accessible  to the community.

-This year, all entries containing protein modifications will be remediated to standardize and enrich the protein modification data that they contain.
+This year, all entries containing PCMs will be remediated to standardize and enrich the PCM data that they contain.
 This process will involve:

-- A standardized representation of all protein modifications observed in PDB entries
+- A standardized representation of all PCMs observed in PDB entries
-- New PDB entry data categories that summarise the protein modifications the entry contains
+- New PDB entry data categories that summarise the PCMs the entry contains
-- New CCD definition data categories that summarise the protein modifications described the chemical unit
+- New CCD definition data categories that summarise the PCMs described the chemical unit
-- Enriched descriptions of the protein modifications described in the PDB archive
+- Enriched descriptions of the PCMs described in the PDB archive

-The standardization and enrichment of protein modification information across all PDB entries will make protein modification data more Findable, Accessible, Interoperable and Reusable (FAIR).
+The standardization and enrichment of PCM information across all PDB entries will make PCM data more Findable, Accessible, Interoperable and Reusable (FAIR).
 Together, this will support the wider usage and analysis of protein modification data in the PDB archive.

 ## New CCD Data Categories

-To provide a summary of the protein modifications that are available in the PDB archive, new data categories have been added to CCD files to state whether the CCD can be used to describe a protein modification and to list all the protein modifications that a CCD can describe.
+To provide a summary of the PCMs that are available in the PDB archive, new data categories have been added to CCD files to state whether the CCD can be used to describe a PCM and to list all the PCMs that a CCD can describe.

 ### _chem_comp.pdbx_pcm

-Can the CCD be used to describe a protein modification?
+Can the CCD be used to describe a PCM?

 | Accepted values |
 |-----------------|